BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified SysOps Administrator Associate 2024/README.md

 #### CloudFront Headers
 when we use cloudFront, we can add constant headers to all requests which we send to the origin, they are constant values. a use case for this is to define custom behavior in the origin for requests coming from cloudFront.\
-We can also set behavior settings, which are used for caching
+We can also set behavior settings, which are used for caching.

 #### Caching TTL
 TTL - Time To live